Episode 1 — Vyasa’s Dilemma and Janamejaya’s Yagna

 Vyasa

-: It is mired in slime and mud.
+: But it is mired in slime and mud.

 Brahma